 Trudeau stated that the U.S. position on Cuba and the election of Trump will not change Canada’s relationship with Cuba because Canada defines itself as a distinct, independent nation.

 “At the same time, however, Canada has always been a steadfast and unflinching friend to Cuba, and we’ve never found any contradiction for us between being strong friends to Cuba and good friends and partners with the United States.
 Indeed, that’s one of the ways we assure ourselves that we are own country, that we make our own choices, and that we are willing to stand for our values and project on the world stage and make our own decisions.”

 In speaking to the audience at the University of Havana, Trudeau confirmed the embargo has made it difficult for some Canadian companies and investors also interested in the U.S. market, “the U.S. political situation and the embargo is a barrier, and challenge.”
 He also said that although this is the case for some businesses, others are determined to invest in Cuba.

 However, in spite of warm relations between the two countries, many Canadian businesses do not invest in Cuba because of the American embargo and fears they will be blocked from the American market.

 “It’s no surprise we disagree with the approach that the United States has taken with Cuba.
-We think our approach is much better, of partnership, of collaboration, of engagement, but it’s not our job to tell our friends and allies what they should do and shouldn’t do.
+We think our approach is much better, of partnership, of collaboration, of engagement, but it’s not our job to tell our allies what they should do and shouldn’t do.
 It’s our job to make sure that we’re doing what we know we should do and can do in terms of creating opportunities for Canadians, for Canadian companies, but also for Cuba.”